littleBitsman/countdown-until-vacation/README.md

 Source Code: https://replit.com/@littleBitsman/countdown-until-vacation

 Beta Version: https://countdown-until-vacation.littlebitsman.repl.co

+This is the production version.
+For the beta version, go to the Replit site (in README).
 ## this is a thing for school lol
 ## how to make your own
 soon™